openethereum/fether/packages/fether-react/src/Onboarding/termsAndConditions.md

 **Risk of temporary network incoherence**

 We recommend any groups handling large or important transactions to maintain a voluntary 24 hour waiting period on any ETH deposited.
-If we become aware that the integrity of the network is at risk due to issues with Fether, we will endeavour to publish patches in a timely fashion to address the issues.
-We will endeavour to provide solutions within the voluntary 24 hour waiting period.
+If we become aware that the integrity of the network is at risk due to issues with Fether, we will endeavor to publish patches in a timely fashion to address the issues.
+We will endeavor to provide solutions within the voluntary 24 hour waiting period.

 **Use of Fether by you**